Scalingo/documentation/_posts/internals/buildpacks/2000-01-01-graphicsmagick-buildpack.md

 # Purpose of this buildpack

+By default, our runtime image embeds ImageMagick as image manipulation toolset.
-You may need to have the tools of GraphicsMagick installed alongside your application, this buildpack will fit this need.
+However, you may prefer to have GraphicsMagick tools installed alongside your application, this buildpack will fit this need.

 ## Set up this buildpack for your application